Baomasu/Express-Node-API/README.md

 npm run dev
 ```

-This is because we have initialze the command in our 'package.json' file.
+This is because we have initialize the command in our 'package.json' file.
 If you created a bran new 'package.json' file you can add the following object in it to work:
 ```
 "scripts": {
     "dev": "nodemon ./src/index.js"